chinmayjaiman/airbnbnyc2019project/README.md

 #### Key findings
 * The maximum number of rooms are priced at $100
-* Most popular Neighbourhood groups are Manhattan and Brooklyn
+* Most popular Neighbourhood groups is Manhattan
 * Most preferred Room Type was Entire apartment
 * Most people stayed in rooms for less than 50 night and their Room's price was less than $500